zuzann18/credit-risk-classification/README.md

  ## Evaluation of the Best Model: ROC-AUC and Confusion Matrix
  ![image](https://github.com/user-attachments/assets/92ae3655-44db-495e-ae61-157afc902031)

- Here’s a ready-to-paste section you can add to your **README.md** (under "Evaluation of the Best Model" or "Results") to describe and interpret the ROC curve and confusion matrix for **XGBoost**:

 ---

 ## Evaluation of the Best Model – XGBoost (ROC Curve & Confusion Matrix)